The oldest public wildflower garden in the United States

 Seed: Fertile female flowers produce a winged, paired fruit (a samara or 'key') in late summer, ripening in autumn.
 The samara pairs are much more widely spread (90 to 120 degrees) than that of A. spicatum.
 Trees need to be 10+ years old before they produce seed.

 Habitat: Striped Maple is an understory tree of mixed woodlands found in moist soils (acid soil preferred) with moderate light.
 It tolerates deeper shade but becomes spindly.
 It regenerates from seed.

 Names: The genus, Acer, is the Latin word for 'maple'.
 The species pensylvanicum, means 'of Pennsylvania' where first collected.
 In the 19th Century the species was named Acer striatum.
-The author name 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 Botanists have recently moved the maples into the Sapindaceae family from the older Aceraceae family.
-The alternate common name 'Moose Wood' was used historically, in Maine and adjacent parts of Canada.
-See Michaux's notes at bottom of the page.
+The alternate common name 'Moose Wood' was used historically in Maine and adjacent parts of Canada.
+See notes at bottom of the page.

-Comparisons: The most similar species is Mountain Maple, Acer spicatum, which does not have the striped bark, the flower racemes are erect rather than nodding and the leaves have more coarse teeth.
+Comparisons: The most similar species is another small maple - Mountain Maple, Acer spicatum, which does not have the striped bark, the flower racemes are erect rather than nodding and the leaves have more coarse teeth.
 Mountain Maple is monoecious - separate male and female flowers but on the same plant.